The Imperial Jungle Adventure to Machu Picchu

 Returning from Machu Picchu requires quite a bit of logistics, but don’t worry.
 Everything is included in your tour!

-- Once you arrive at the station, our representative, identified with the Salkantay Trekking clothing, will be waiting to transfer you to Plaza San Francisco, in Cusco.
-The trip from Ollantaytambo to Plaza San Francisco takes 2 hours.
+- Once you arrive at the station, our representative, identified with the Salkantay Trekking clothing, will be waiting to transfer you to Cusco or directly to your hotel.
+The trip from Ollantaytambo to Cusco takes 1:30 hours.

-- In San Francisco, depending on your hotel’s location, we will take you to a smaller car from our company (Hyundai H1) to transfer you faster to your hotel in Cusco.
+- In Cusco, depending on your hotel’s location, we’ll take you to a smaller car from our company (Hyundai H1) to transfer you faster to your hotel.

-The Inca Jungle Trek can leave any day of the week, from March through January.
-We do not run this trek in February because of the rainy season & maintenance of the route.
+The "Imperial Inca Jungle Trek to Machu Picchu" can leave any day of the week, from March through January.
+We do not run this trek in February because rainy season & maintenance.

 2021 Land Cost